MaxLap/activerecord_where_assoc/README.md

 ### `#where_assoc_count`

 This is a generalization of `#where_assoc_exists` and `#where_assoc_not_exists`.
-It behave behaves the same way as them, but is more flexible as it allows you to be specific about how many matches there should be.
+It behaves the same way as them, but is more flexible as it allows you to be specific about how many matches there should be.
 To clarify, here are equivalent examples:

 ```ruby
 Post.where_assoc_exists(:comments, is_spam: true)